 What is Garganega?

 Garganega is an Italian grape used to make white wine in the region of Soave (a Northeastern Italian region that comprises the provinces of Vicenza and Verona).
-In addition to being a fun word to say, Garganega is the primary grape of all white wines in Italy region and is the sixth most planted white grape in Italy.
+Garganega is the primary grape for white wines in Italy’s Veneto region and the country’s sixth most planted white varietal.
 Get to know Garganega!

 Guide to Garganega